 Behind every person who seems to need nothing from anyone lies a child who once needed everything—and learned the hard way that reaching out meant getting hurt.

-The truth is far more complex than simple emotional unavailability.
+Psychology tells a more complicated story than "emotionally unavailable."
 These are people who once needed deeply, who reached out with open hearts, only to have those needs dismissed, ridiculed, or ignored.
 So they adapted.
 They learned to need less, not because they wanted to, but because survival demanded it.

 The early lessons that shaped them